 Here is the last resting place of the actor John BANNER, 28.1.1910 – 28.1.1973, known as “Sergeant First Class Georg SCHULTZ” in the comedy series “A Cage Full of Heroes” (in English, Hogan’s Heroes).
 You have provided us with many memorable hours; you will live forever in our hearts.
 We, your fans, will never forget you.

-So John Banner lives on in Vienna, so to speak, even if his name isn’t on the grave.
+So John Banner lives on in a Vienna cemetery, even if his name isn’t on the grave.

 Special thanks to Find A Grave and photographer Robert Rohrmueller for these very helpful photos.
 For more about the actor, see our full John Banner biography »